-(3) ERCOT shall use a NOMCR to model approved RASs, AMPs and RAPs where practicable and include the RASs, AMPs or RAPs modeled in the Network Operations Model in the security analysis.
-The NOMCR shall include a detailed description of the system conditions required to implement the RASs, AMPs or RAPs.
+(3) ERCOT shall use a NOMCR to model approved RASs, AMPs, EAPs and RAPs where practicable and include the RASs, AMPs, EAPs or RAPs modeled in the Network Operations Model in the security analysis.
+The NOMCR shall include a detailed description of the system conditions required to implement the RASs, AMPs, EAPs or RAPs.
 If an approved RAS, AMP, or RAP cannot be modeled, then ERCOT shall develop an alternative method for recognizing the unmodeled RAS, AMP, or RAP in its tools.
-Execution of RASs, AMPs or RAPs modeled in the Network Operations Model shall be included or assumed in the calculation of LMPs.
-ERCOT shall provide notification to the market and post on the MIS Secure Area all approved RASs, AMPs and RAPs at least two Business Days before implementation, identifying the date of implementation.
-The notification to the market shall state whether the approved RAP, AMP, or RAS will be modeled in the Network Operations Model.
+Execution of RASs, AMPs, EAPs or RAPs modeled in the Network Operations Model shall be included or assumed in the calculation of LMPs.
+ERCOT shall provide notification to the market and post on the MIS Secure Area all approved RASs, AMPs, EAPs and RAPs at least two Business Days before implementation, identifying the date of implementation.
+The notification to the market shall state whether the approved RAP, AMP, EAP or RAS will be modeled in the Network Operations Model.
 For RAPs developed in Real-Time, ERCOT shall provide notification to the market as soon as practicable.

 6.5.1.1 ERCOT Control Area Authority

-(1) ERCOT, as Control Area Operator (CAO), is authorized to perform the following actions for the limited purpose of securely operating the ERCOT Transmission Grid under the standards specified in North American Electric Reliability Corporation (NERC) Standards, the Operating Guides and these Protocols, including:
+(1) ERCOT, as Control Area Operator (CAO), is authorized to perform the following actions for the limited purpose of securely operating the ERCOT Transmission Grid under the standards specified in North American Electric Reliability Corporation (NERC) Standards, the Nodal Operating Guides and these Protocols, including:

 (a) Direct the physical operation of the ERCOT Transmission Grid, including circuit breakers, switches, voltage control equipment, and Load-shedding equipment;